Desktop Banner

 Changes to Scottish Charity Law

-Some imminent changes are referred to above.
+Some recent and imminent changes are referred to above.
 Changes already in effect relate to removing charities, increasing OSCR’s inquiry powers and connection to Scotland.

 Stay updated with charity sector events and guidance